omidblk/akaweb/README.md

+#  AKAweb

+## A Modern, Responsive Web Project with Tailwind CSS & MUI
+## Features

+### Responsive Design – Works flawlessly on all devices (mobile, tablet, desktop).
+### Customizable Themes – Easily modify colors, fonts, and styles to fit your brand.
+### Powered by Tailwind CSS – Utility-first CSS for rapid and flexible styling.
+### Material-UI (MUI) Integration – Pre-built, accessible React components for a sleek UI.

+## Technologies Used
+Frontend: React.js
+Styling: Tailwind CSS + Material-UI (MUI)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).